Apsu/Mir/README.md

 ### Torque Cancellation

+Net vertical motion results in torques that are balanced and cancelled in a novel way, as follows:

 Because the half-units have mirrored belting in their horizontal axis, and because the differential actuation cancels their horizontal forces across the frame, this results in a net torque around the vertical axis from that pair of half-units.

 ![horiztorque](HorizontalTorque.png)